mbkers/ship-trajectory-prediction/README.md

 Known limitations include:

 - The performance of the model may be sensitive to the training dataset. <!-- (Capobianco et al., 2021) -->
-- A simplification is made to train the model exclusively on cargo vessel types.
+- A simplification has been made which includes training the model exclusively on cargo vessel types from a specific geographic region.

 ## Next steps

 Aside from code improvements and additions, some next steps include:

 - Hyperparameter optimisation, scaling up training data as well as training on university HPC clusters.
-- Generalise the model to work on various vessel types as well as different geographic regions. <!-- Merged AIS dataset from different geographic areas. -->
+- Generalise the model to work on various vessel types from different geographic regions.
 - To investigate other architectures such as a probabilistic RNN as opposed to a deterministic RNN (by way of including an MDN layer) with a KDE applied to the multiple outputs.
 This has the advantage of incorporating model uncertainty. <!-- (e.g. Encoder-Decoder + MDN RNN) -->
 - Additionally, transformers.